John F. Kelly (Michigan politician): Military career

 Kelly retired as a colonel in the U.S. Army Reserves, Civil Affairs branch.
 As a foreign area officer, he served as a defense attaché on multiple tours of active duty assigned primarily to the Republic of South Africa.
 In his reserve capacity he spent seven years as a liaison to the Detroit Federal Bureau of Investigation and as a task force officer to a Joint federal law enforcement unit dedicated to counter-terrorism research during the Global War on Terror.
 A graduate of Army Command and General Staff College, he also spent 10 years as a staff Judge Advocate General.
 He was decorated repeatedly for his contributions to the defense establishment during times of war.

 Academic career

-Kelly came to Washington, D.C., as an associate professor from the University of Windsor in Ontario, Canada, where he was a Fulbright Scholar conducting research on comparative federalism.
+Kelly came to Dayton, Ohio, as an associate professor from the University of Windsor in Ontario, Canada, where he was a Fulbright Scholar conducting research on comparative federalism.
 His academic research has focused on retained sovereignty and policy development of sub-national government, and he has received multiple teaching awards.
 He also served as an elected member of the board of governors of Wayne State University from 1998 to 2002.
 At the Africa Center for Strategic Studies, Kelly was developing a program to strengthen the rule of law in African governments and promote good governance in the developing world.